riston/node-boilerplate/README.md

 # Node boilerplate

-Simple boilerplate project to start TDD in node.
+Simple boilerplate project to start testing with Mocha in node.

 ## Install